 The Company is party to certain management contracts.
-These contracts contain minimum commitments of approximately \$261,000 with regards to termination pay and additional contingent payments of up to approximately \$912,250 upon the occurrence of a change of control.
-As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.
+These contracts contain minimum commitments of approximately \$590,000 with regards to termination pay and additional contingent payments of up to approximately \$2,085,000 upon the occurrence of a change of control.
+As a triggering event has not taken place, the contingent payments have not been reflected in the consolidated financial statements.